Writing and Compiling IDL¶

 exception refusal {string reason;};

-This declares a named exception, refusal
+This declares a named exception, refusal, that the debit

 operation uses to signal errors.
-The refusal
+The refusal exception is declared

-field that documents the reason for failure
+to contain a reason field that documents the reason for failure

-using a string
+using a string.

-subtracts a given amount from the current
+The operation debit subtracts a given amount from the current

 account balance, as long as this does not make the account balance

-by the phrase raises (refusal)
+negative.
+Qualifying debit by the phrase raises (refusal)

 declares that invoking this operation might raise the exception

-.
+refusal.
 This phrase is necessary because although a CORBA

 operation may raise any CORBA system exception, its declaration must